IRS-Extends-Its-Wave-Of-Tax-Relief-To-Victims-Of-The-July-2022-Kentucky-Storm-Flooding

 As a prerequisite to any proposal to the IRS, you must be in current compliance.
 That means if you have any outstanding income tax returns, they must be completed and submitted to IRS.

 Also, if you are required to make estimated tax payments, you must be current in making those payments.
-With the passing of 2021, taxpayers who expect to owe for 2021 should have their 2021 income tax returns done as early as possible in 2022 so that the 2021 liability can be rolled over into any proposal and the requirement to make estimated tax payments will start for 2022.
+Fortunately, as we are now in 2022, taxpayers who expect to owe for 2021 should have their 2021 income tax returns done now so that the 2021 liability can be rolled over into any proposal and the requirement to make estimated tax payments will now start for 2022.

 Remember that COVID-19 does not alter the tax laws, so all taxpayers should continue to meet their tax obligations as normal.
 Individuals and businesses should keep filing their tax returns and making payments and deposits with the IRS, as they are required to do.